kenneth-tucker/workflow/lib/README.md

 ## Overview
 This contains the implementation details for Workflow.
-You should NOT change anything in this directory unless you know what you are doing.
+You should NOT change anything in this directory unless you really know what you are doing.
+Leave the code in here generic, minimal, and simple while putting new functionality in the part_types directory instead.